zoumson/CMakeLists/_4_Multi-Demo_Multi-Lib/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-Sample of CMakeLists without any external libraries
+Sample of CMakeLists with demos and libraries.

-A list of commonly used resources that I find helpful are listed in the acknowledgements.

 <!--Built with -->
 ### Built With